Gering High School's Bulldog Barkers host speech meet

 The Bulldog Barkers are in the middle of a highly successful season according to coach Tyler Thompson.
 The team has placed first in all but one of their competitions so far, and they have no plan to slow down any time soon.

-“We’ve been really blessed this season, the kids are working hard,” said Thompson.
+“We’ve been really blessed this season; the kids are working hard,” Thompson said.
 “We’ve won every tournament but one, which we were runner up at by only 9 points to the defending state champion in class B.”

 Thompson said that only a few weeks remain until district competition.
 The Barkers must place in the top three there to earn a spot at state, which will take place in Kearney in mid-March.